yolomeus/pytorch-template/README.md

 ### Summary

 In essence, this is all you need to know to make full use of this template.
-Each config group and its subgroups are found in `/conf/` and mirrored in the package structure.
-Just like the model, each part of training can be hot-swapped as soon as a config file and corresponding python class exists.
-This includes: Datamodules, callbacks, loggers, optimizers, metrics and even the general training/optimization procedure (loop).
+Each config group and its subgroups are found in `conf/` and mirrored in the package structure.
+Just like the model, each part of training can be hot-swapped as soon as a **config file** and corresponding **python class** exist.
+This includes: DataModules, callbacks, loggers, optimizers, metrics and even the general training/optimization procedure (loop).

 ## Overall project structure